oscarciceri/MininetFed/docs/en/Futher-informations.md

 - pandas
 - paho-mqtt
 - tensorflow
-- scikit-learn

 Note, however, that there are many other dependencies.
-For more details, see the _requirements.txt_ file in the /scripts directory.
+For more details, consult the _requirements.txt_ file in the /scripts folder.

-These can be modified according to new Trainers, and selection or aggregation functions implemented.
-For example, if the installation of pytorch is required for the execution of a new Trainer, you should add the dependency to the requirements.txt file inside the scripts directory, delete (if it exists) the current _env_, and run the script creation _env_ again for MiniNetFED client.
+These can be modified according to new Trainers and selection or aggregation functions implemented.
+For example, if it is necessary to install pytorch for the execution of a new Trainer, you should add the dependency to the requirements.txt file within the scripts folder, delete (if existing) the current _env_, and execute the script again for creating the MiniNetFED client env.

-## Analysis Script Environment
+## Analysis Script env

 The main dependencies are as follows: